Get It!

 A quick linear fade in and a longer exponential fade out.
 It is often desirable having short fade in time and longer fade out in order to be really responsive and give quick feedback.

-DMX In ArtNET Inputs
+DMX In ArtNET and sACN Inputs

 dmxin(universe, address)